Qualifications

 and Memberships:

-We consistently participate in webinars,
+We regularly participate in webinars,

 seminars, workshops and conferences.